stakingagency/mx-liquid-staking-aggregator-service/Readme.md

 _We recommend you to use [yarn](https://yarnpkg.com/) as a package manager._

-2. **Add new provider to the `LiquidStakingProviders` enum**

-To create a new instance of your provider's class when taking a snapshot of data, add a new value to the `LiquidStakingProviders` enum.
-The provider name should be lowercase.

 3. **Create a new file for your provider**

-Create a new file within the `apps/projects` directory with a filename matching the value previously specified in the `LiquidStakingProviders` enum.
+Create a new file within the `projects` directory.
 Inside this file, define a class that implements the `LiquidStakingProviderInterface` interface.

 4. **Implement the `LiquidStakingProviderInterface`**